austinlouden/talks/how-to-learn-foreign-language/slides.md

 - you understand people well enough to identify specific words you don't know
 <!-- .element: class="fragment" data-fragment-index="4" -->

-Timeline: about 6 months to a year
+Timeline: about a year
 <!-- .element: class="fragment" data-fragment-index="5" -->

 Note: what we're shooting for here, is 0 to conversational fluency.
 Everyone has there own definition of conversational fluency.
 Here's my personal impression

+Timeline for these goals can be as short as a year, depending on how much you study

 TRANSITION: Now that we know more about what we're aiming for, we can talk about strategy